mhewedy/viper/README.md

 ## Installation
 > Make sure that "$HOME"/bin is on your path, otherwise modify your `.zshrc` or `.bashrc` file to add it.

-Download the repository and run `./build.sh`
+Download or clone the repository and run `./build.sh`

 ## Usage: